cncf/devstats.archive/USAGE.md

 - `PG_PASS='pwd' IDB_PASS='pwd' ./sync.sh`
 - Add `GHA2DB_RESETIDB` environment variable to rebuild InfluxDB stats instead of update since the last run
 - Add `GHA2DB_SKIPIDB` environment variable to skip syncing InfluxDB (so it will only sync Postgres DB)
+- Add `GHA2DB_SKIPPDB` environment variable to skip syncing Postgres (so it will only sync Influx DB)

 There is a manual script that can be used to loop sync every defined number of seconds, for example for sync every 30 minutes:
 - `PG_PASS='pwd' IDB_PASS='pwd' ./syncer.sh 1800`